 Polaris (North Star) is directly above the North Pole.
 Therefore the angle between this point and Polaris is 45 degrees.

 Erected 2000 by Door County Historical Society.

 Location.
 44° 59.851′ N, 87° 18.931′ W. Marker is near Egg Harbor, Wisconsin, in Door County.
 Marker can be reached from Egg Harbor Road (State Highway 42) north of Wayside Road, on the right when traveling south.
+Marker is at a wayside.
 Touch for map.
-Marker is at a wayside.
 Marker is in this post office area: Egg Harbor WI 54209, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Zion Evangelical Lutheran Church (approx. 3.5 miles away); The Episcopal Church of the Holy Nativity (approx. 6 miles away); Jacksonport United Methodist Church (approx. 6.3 miles away); a different Halfway to the North Pole (approx. 7.3 miles away); Propeller and Shaft (approx. 7.8 miles away); Leathem and Smith Quarry (approx. 7.8 miles away); The Orchards of Door County (approx. 8.2 miles away); Scow Schooner Ocean Wave (approx. 8.2 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Zion Evangelical Lutheran Church (approx. 3½ miles away); Egg Harbor (approx. 4 miles away); Cupola House (approx. 4.1 The Episcopal Church of the Holy Nativity (approx. 6 miles away); Jacksonport United Methodist Church (approx. 6.3 miles away); Reynolds' Pier (approx. 6.6 miles away); a different marker also named Halfway to the North Pole (approx. 7.3 miles away); Propeller and Shaft (approx. 7.8 miles away).
+Touch for a list and map of all markers in Egg Harbor.

 More about this marker.
 There are two virtually identical markers.
 This one, along State Highway 42, and another along State Highway 57 north of Jacksonport.
 Please see the "Other nearby markers" section for a link to the other marker.

 1. The 45th Parallel.
 Jacksonport plaque, and the original plaque for Egg Harbor.
 (Submitted on January 21, 2010.)